-While St Tropez was put on the international jetset destination map by Brigitte Bardot and the celebrities that followed, it has a long and interesting history that spans far farther than the 1950s.
-The present incarnation of the city is actually more than 500 years old and over the centuries it has been shaped by its seafarers.
-Thanks to its fishermen, captains, and crews, Saint-Tropez was renowned in all the world’s ports, and, as a result, some of history’s most admired sailors dropped anchor in this Provencal town.
+While Saint-Tropez was put on the international jetset destination map by Brigitte Bardot and the celebrities that followed, it has a long and interesting history that spans far farther than the 1950s.
+The present incarnation of the town was shaped not just by celebrities, but over centuries, by its seafarers.
+Thanks to its fishermen, captains, and crews, Saint-Tropez was renowned in all the world’s ports, and, as a result, some of history’s most admired sailors dropped anchor in this charming town.

 An Abandoned St Tropez Gets New Life

 Like many parishes in Provence, Saint-Tropez had been abandoned by its residents after wars, epidemics, and famines-the three scourges of the Middle Ages.
 In 1470, the nobleman Raphael de Garessio organized the repopulation of Saint-Tropez at the request of Jean Cossa, the feudal overlord for the Gulf of Grimaud.

 The first Tropezians arrived from Italy or nearby villages, and they built their houses around the partially demolished castle tower, which is now the Chateau Suffren on the Place de la Mairie .
 It was initially a small village with only three streets: rue du Portalet, rue du Puits, and rue Saint-Esprit, all of which still exist today.

 The Port and the Decimation of the Seabed

 Little by little, the port in St Tropez developed and surpassed the nearby Port of Cavalaire, which had been active since ancient times.
 The town experienced remarkable growth throughout the 16th century and attracted both sailors and merchants.